The History Behind River Road Farm

 Amid this shifting landscape, Derrek Severance’s son, Cutler Severance, seized an opportunity and leased the Wilbur Stables to embark on his own dairy venture in the late 1930s and early 1940s.
 His dedication and perseverance breathed new life into the farm, as he worked tirelessly to uphold its legacy.

 Ownership of the farm continued to change hands over the years, transitioning from a barn bustling with activity into a quiet witness to the passage of time.
 Eventually, the barn found itself in the care of the Insley family.
-Their stewardship maintained the essence of what would become River Road Farm, preserving its rustic charm and timeless allure.

 In 2003, Larry and Andrea Ross, with a vision rooted in reverence for the past and a love of community, relocated the historic colonial farmhouse to its current perch up on the hill where its new vantage point came with an extraordinary view of Mt.
-Equinox, and converted the once Wilbur Stables into what is now known as River Road Farm, a historical wedding, lodging, and event barn located in Manchester, Vermont.
+Equinox, and converted the once Wilbur Stables into a historical wedding, lodging, and event barn.
+Their stewardship maintained the essence of what would become River Road Farm, preserving its rustic charm and timeless allure.

-Wallace Nutting (1861–1941) was a celebrated American photographer known for his romanticized depictions of New England landscapes and architecture.
+About The Photographer: Wallace Nutting (1861–1941) was a celebrated American photographer known for his romanticized depictions of New England landscapes and architecture.
 His hand-colored photographs captured the essence of a bygone era, earning him widespread acclaim and commercial success.
 Nutting was also an author and advocate for preserving New England's heritage.
 He passed away leaving behind a rich legacy in American photography and cultural preservation.
+While most of the photographs of River Road Farm’s history were taken by Wallace Nutting, a few were supplied by Manchester local, Eric Severance, grandson of Derrek Severance and son of Cutler Severance, two men who worked on the estate at various times throughout its history.

 Join Us at River Road Farm

 Whether you're seeking a retreat into the past or a vibrant celebration of the present and future, River Road Farm welcomes you with open arms.
 What better place to turn to when it’s time to gather family and friends than on land rooted in long standing family and friendships?
-Discover why River Road Farm is more than just a destination—it's a journey through time.

-Contact Us | Book Your Stay
+Contact Us Today To Book Your Stay >

 Experience the magic of River Road Farm, where history meets hospitality.